 Keying invoice data into the ERP, printing out PDFs or other emailed invoices, storing large amounts of paper files, and staying committed to paper processes.
 Only sustainable for very small operations.

 The Business Case for Intelligent OCR and Digital Capture in the cloud

 For organizations that want to capture invoice data digitally, there are a few parameters to consider when choosing the most optimum method.
 They include:

 - the time it takes for set up

 - the cost to the buyer

 - data accuracy

 An Optimal Solution

-Palette Capture solutions utilize both PDF/Electronic and Advanced OCR.
-They process both paper and electronic files in any format: PDF, EDI, XML, Word, Excel, JPG, TiFF, and more.
-It’s available in the Cloud and has minimal I.T. involvement.
+Palette’s Capture solution handles both email and paper invoices with OCR with Intellitags and Digital Capture in the cloud.
+The solution processes files in any format: PDF, EDI, XML, Word, Excel, JPG, TIFF, XML, CSV and more.
 Accuracy rates for paper are 95%, and for PDF/Electronic formats 100%.
 There is no added cost for suppliers.
-Palette Capture solutions seamlessly integrate with your ERP, and there is a Full Service option for larger invoice volumes.